 Such tranquil exploration, in tune with the surrounding nature invites a close approach to bird-laden headlands or a busy penguin colony.
 With only the noise of your own paddle lapping the water you can glide past sleeping seals on the ice flow and perhaps marvel at tail flukes on the horizon.

 We offer expeditions where you can enjoy a one-off paddling experience, others with a daily kayak programme and for the more experienced an arctic Kayak progression course.

 Kayaking in Antarctica or the Arctic is not for novices, but nor do you need to be a professional.
 A good basic kayak experience is required and physical fitness is important.
 Ability to handle a kayak in moderate weather and sea conditions is expected.
 We will assume you are familiar with getting in and out of the kayaks safely and that you are comfortable with making an emergency exit in the water.
 Ability to "Eskimo Roll" is not a requirement.
 Of course, the more experience you have, the more able and confident you will be !

 Equipment and clothing

 Safe, stable and comfortable one or two-person kayaks are provided on our expeditions.
 The equipment you are required to bring will differ according to your chosen departure, but the following link can be used as a general guide: Equipment and Clothing or speak to our in-house experts.

-All activities are under the leadership of two highly qualified instructors with a zodiac safety boat in constant communication.
+All activities are under the leadership of qualified Kayak instructors who will accompany your group on the water, supported by a zodiac safety boat in constant communication.

-Gabi & David Dubuis, Antarctic Peninsula & Weddell Sea
+G & D Dubuis, Antarctic Peninsula & Weddell Sea